13 Tips to Speed up Magento Performance

 5. Image optimization

 As we mentioned in a previous post on lossless image compression, on average 56 percent of a website's page weight is made up of images.
 Optimizing your product images can dramatically increase the speed of your pages as this decreases their download times.
 You can compress them before uploading them using a tool like PhotoShop or there are a number of extensions you can use to auto-optimize them.
-For Magento version 2 users, the following extensions are available.
+We recommend to enable the image processing service of KeyCDN.

 GTmetrix also has a Magento extension called GTspeed.
 It includes image optimization as well as CSS/JS concatenation and minification.
 Take a look at the difference on a stock Magento install.